A conversation with Marquette’s City Commission election winners

-MARQUETTE, MI (WJMN) – Marquette City residents re-elected 2 familiar faces and one newcomer to the City Commission in Tuesday’s election.
-With 100% of the vote counted current commissioners Cody Mayer and Jessica Hanley both won re-election while Board of Light and Power member Paul Schloegel won his first term on the City Commission.
+MARQUETTE, Mich.
+(WJMN) – Marquette City residents re-elected 2 familiar faces and one newcomer to the City Commission in Tuesday’s election.
+With 100% of the vote counted, current commissioners Cody Mayer and Jessica Hanley both won re-election while Board of Light and Power member Paul Schloegel won his first term on the City Commission.
 There were three seats available out of a field of 6 candidates.

 Mayer, who is currently serving as Mayor received 25.9% of the vote, Schloegel received 21.3% while Hanley garnered 20.5% of the ballots cast.
-I sat down with the winners today to talk about the road forward and the challenges that lay ahead.
+WJMN’s John Truitt sat down with the winners to talk about the road forward and the challenges that lay ahead.

 As with much of the country, Marquette has some fiscal challenges as well.
 For Mayor Mayer, this issue, along with responsible development has always been a priority.

-“Across the country, the economy, a lot of people are in a hard place and that’s something that’s really the biggest thing I’ve always focused on, even the first time around and when I first ran, it was in the middle of the pandemic and it seems like we’ve just been constantly going from one thing to the next on that but I would definitely say the economy was one of the key issues I ran on and housing is another big one that plays into that.
-Certainly.
-A couple other of main topics that kind of came up, things like child care, obviously like our lake shore, just our environmental protection here in Marquette.”
-Said Mayor Mayer.
+“Across the country, the economy, a lot of people are in a hard place and that’s something that’s really the biggest thing I’ve always focused on.
+Even the first time around and when I first ran, it was in the middle of the pandemic, and it seems like we’ve just been constantly going from one thing to the next on that.
+But I would definitely say the economy was one of the key issues I ran on, and housing is another big one that plays into that.
+A couple other of main topics that kind of came up, things like childcare, obviously like our lake shore, just our environmental protection here in Marquette,” said Mayor Mayer.

 For Commissioner Hanley, the re-location of the Jacobetti Veterans Home is and has been a front-burner issue.

 And for newcomer Paul Schloegel?
-His 20 years as a civic leader will serve him well when dealing with another hot-button issue…Housing.
+He believes his 20 years as a civic leader will serve him well when dealing with another hot-button issue…Housing.

 Of course, there are many more issues that are important to these elected officials, far too many to include in this report.
 One thing all three have stressed is for citizens to become involved and participate in the process, which makes Marquette even better.